Sperm count and sperm abnormality in male mice after exposure to 2.45 GHz microwave radiation

 "sperm count",

-"male fertility (proportion of normal sperm)"
+"male fertility (proportion of normal sperm per epididymis)",

 ],

-"main_findings": "Exposure to 2.45 GHz microwaves at 44 W/kg for 30 minutes caused maximal decreases in sperm count and increased abnormal sperm morphology 2-4 weeks post-exposure.
-Reduced male fertility correlated with reduced pregnancy rate but less with pre-implantation survival.
-Abnormally shaped sperm were induced, but fertilizing sperm did not carry dominant mutations causing embryo death.",
+"main_findings": "Adult male mice exposed (posterior half-body) to 2.45 GHz microwaves at 44 W/kg for 30 min showed decreased sperm count and increased abnormal sperm morphology, with maximal responses 2–4 weeks post-exposure.
+The authors conclude reduced male fertility correlated well with reduced pregnancy rate but less well with pre-implantation survival, and state that sperm achieving fertilization could not have carried a dominant mutation causing post-implantation embryo death.",

 "effect_direction": "harm",